xlink-corp/xlink-sdk/Application Developement Documents/Device Sharing APIs.md

 ##### ***About Device Manager***

-    Only register and subscribe via Xlink Platform SDK can become a device manager.
-    User register a new device to become the device manager.
+Only register and subscribe via Xlink Platform SDK can become a device manager.User register a new device to become the device manager.

 ![](http://i.imgur.com/pYdAaZN.png)